alaraayan/sei-project-2/README.md

 After completing this project and knowing a lot more about React after a few months of practice, I felt like I could tackle some of the improvements we wanted to make.
 I kept the entire project the same from the user's point of view and changed two features that we were not the happiest with, but had to prioritise due to time constraints:

 * Originally, we had a separate component for all of the quiz categories.
 This felt against React to us as we were building this but due to time concerns prioritised a working product.
-I refactor this so now we have a single game component which makes an `axios` request based on the user's choice and displays the correct data.
+I refactored this so now we have a single game component which makes an `axios` request based on the user's choice and displays the correct data.

 ``` javascript
 const { gameCategory } = useParams()